Gordon Sondland: Jeb! Donor, Never Trumper, Key Impeachment Witness | Breitbart

 In another exchange, with Rep. Mike Turner (R-OH), Sondland testified that he was not Donald Trump’s “friend.”

-He certainly was not: he was a member of the Republican establishment and the archetype of the donor class.
+He certainly is not: he is a member of the Republican establishment and the archetype of the donor class.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.